Manage Email Attachments in Java with GroupDocs.Watermark: A Comprehensive Guide

 Watermarker watermarker = new Watermarker(emailFilePath, loadOptions);

-At this point, your email message is loaded into memory and ready for manipulation.
+Your email is now in memory and ready for manipulation.

 Add Attachment to Email Message